janstrm/Home-Assistant-Samsung-Frame-Director/ha-samsung-frame-art-director/readme.md

-# Samsung Frame Art Add on for Home Assistant
+# Home Assistant Samsung Frame Art Director (Add-on)

 ![TV with some art on it ](https://i.imgur.com/BunHdwb.jpeg)

-This add-on lets you place images in "Media" and it will rotate the image on your Samsung The Frame.
+This add-on manages Art Mode on Samsung The Frame.
+It is built specifically for Art Mode artworks and rotates images placed in your Home Assistant Media folder.

 By starting the add-on it will randomly pick a image from te folder and put it on your frame; after the image is placed the add-on will automatically stop again.
 This for instance can be triggered via an automation to it on a daily basis.
 Please find an example below.